 27 Fletcher Ave., Sarasota, (941) 552-9131, bavarospizza.com

 The takeout box at Bavaro’s doubles as an educational seminar, with a description of how the pizza is prepared (baked for 90 seconds at 900 degrees Fahrenheit) and how it is supposed to be eaten (with a fork and knife).
 Whether you follow that rule or not, you’ll love the pizza.
 The center is soft and floppy, with a raised ring around the edge that’s lightly blackened and wonderfully yeasty.
-I love the burrata pizza, coated with creamy burrata cheese and decorated with slices of cherry tomatoes, a bit of arugula, grated Parmigiano-Reggiano and slices of prosciutto and drizzled with olive oil.
+We love the burrata pizza, coated with creamy burrata cheese and decorated with slices of cherry tomatoes, a bit of arugula, grated Parmigiano-Reggiano and slices of prosciutto and drizzled with olive oil.

 3688 Webber St., Sarasota, (941) 217-5635, bushidosushisrq.com